jamesplease/stock-market-data/CONTRIBUTING.md

 That's it!
 Open a PR, and I'll get it merged and released.

-One las thing – thanks again!
+One last thing – thanks again!